The 12 Greatest Mentors of All-Time

 Dylan Borland provided a unique answer.
 He selected Nikola Tesla so that he could get his hands on the plans for Tesla’s perpetual energy device.
 Of course, I am sure Dylan would reinvest the billions of dollars in profit back into real estate.
 Nonetheless, click here to purchase a copy of Tesla’s autobiography for a glimpse into the mind of a creative genius.

-Devin Elder chose Jesus Chris, as he couldn’t think of a more impactful figure in history.
+Devin Elder chose Jesus Christ, as he couldn’t think of a more impactful figure in history.

 Lennon Lee selected a mentor who is still living – Tim Ferriss.
 Through Tim, he would get curated bits and pieces of advice from a tribe of mentors.
 I think Lennon was implying that Tim’s newest book, Tribe of Mentors, is a must read!

-Eddie Noseworthy picked Rob Dyrdek, who is probably most commonly known for his successful reality TV shows like Rob & Big, Rob Dyrdek’s Fantasy Factory and Ridiculousness.
+Eddie Noseworthy picked Rob Dyrdek, who is probably most commonly known for his successful reality TV shows like Rob & Big, Rob Dyrdek’s Fantasy Factory, and Ridiculousness as a potential business mentor.
 Eddie chose him because Rob seems to squeeze every inch of fun out of the day while being a super successful entrepreneur.
 Eddie also likes that fact that he has been successful in multiple industries that most people might say he has no business in, which is a testament to his drive and determination.

 Paul Hopkins chose Richard Branson, because he has started multiple billion-dollar companies and he lives life on the edge.
 In his autobiography, Losing My Virginity, Richard provides a blueprint to how to balance achieving massive levels of business success and living life to the fullest.